Alzheimer's disease: Age-related myelin decline

 Retrogenesis is a medical hypothesis that just as the fetus goes through a process of neurodevelopment beginning with neurulation and ending with myelination, the brains of people with Alzheimer's disease go through a reverse neurodegeneration process starting with demyelination and death of axons (white matter) and ending with the death of grey matter.
 Likewise the hypothesis is, that as infants go through states of cognitive development, people with Alzheimer's disease go through the reverse process of progressive cognitive impairment.

-According to one theory, dysfunction of oligodendrocytes and their associated myelin during aging contributes to axon damage, which in turn generates in amyloid production and tau hyperphosphorylation.
+According to one theory, dysfunction of oligodendrocytes and their associated myelin during aging contributes to axon damage, which in turn generates amyloid production and tau hyperphosphorylation.
 Comorbidities between the demyelinating disease, multiple sclerosis, and Alzheimer's disease have been reported.

 Other hypotheses

-The association with celiac disease is unclear, with a 2019 study finding no increase in dementia overall in those with celiac disease while a 2018 review found an association with several types of dementia including Alzheimer's disease.
+The association with celiac disease is unclear, with a 2019 study finding no increase in dementia overall in those with celiac disease, while a 2018 review found an association with several types of dementia, including Alzheimer's disease.

-Studies have reported a potential link between infection with certain viruses and developing Alzheimer's disease later in life.
-Notably, a large scale study conducted on 6,245,282 patients has reported an increased risk of developing Alzheimer's disease following COVID-19 infection in cognitively normal individuals over 65.
+Some studies have reported a potential link between infection with certain viruses and developing Alzheimer's disease later in life, such as COVID-19 or Herpes simplex virus 1 (HSV-1).

-Some evidence suggests that some viral infections such as Herpes simplex virus 1 (HSV-1) may be associated with dementia, but there are conflicting results and the association with Alzheimer's is unclear as of 2024.

-Some researchers have proposed that Alzheimer's disease is Type 3 diabetes because of a number of correspondences with both Type 1 and Type 2 diabetes.
+Some researchers have proposed that Alzheimer's disease is type 3 diabetes because of a number of correspondences with both type 1 and type 2 diabetes.